Hydraulics Online announces deal to supply HypED, the UK team building a pod for Elon Musk’s Hyperloop Project

 About Hydraulics Online

 Thanks to its independence and strong partnerships with the major manufacturers and niche players in the industry, Hydraulics Online offers a highly competitive service to a truly global customer base.
-Renowned for their ability to source elusive or obsolete hydraulic equipment and supplies, Hydraulics Online also offers specialist support in hydraulic systems design, hydraulic engineering projects, and the prototyping of new hydraulic concepts.
+Renowned for their ability to source elusive or discontinued hydraulic equipment and supplies, Hydraulics Online also offers specialist support in hydraulic systems design, hydraulic engineering projects, and the prototyping of new hydraulic concepts.

 Established in 2004, and ISO 9001 accredited, Hydraulics Online is committed to excellent customer service – offering bespoke support, global delivery, rapid and timely service, and a friendly and team-oriented approach.